Fidelity Funds - Water & Waste Fund

 Stocks which satisfy the investment philosophy and offer meaningful upside over a five-year period are considered for further analysis.

-The portfolio typically consists of 35–55 stocks.
-Position sizes are determined based on factors such as upside/downside, growth duration, conviction, risks to fundamentals, valuation levels, intra-portfolio correlations, volatility, liquidity and risk contribution.
-These are managed dynamically, as remaining upside and stock volatility evolve over time.
-The Portfolio Managers focus on businesses which can be broadly classified in three buckets.
-The common feature across buckets is exposure to structural growth driven by water and waste themes as well as attractive industry dynamics.
+The Portfolio Managers focus on businesses which can be broadly classified into three buckets.
+The common feature across the three buckets is exposure to structural growth driven by water and waste themes as well as attractive industry dynamics.
 In the first bucket, the focus is on companies with stable underappreciated structural growth, limited competition and low cyclicality.
 They tend to have underappreciated duration of growth, limited competition, long duration drivers.
 Examples include regulated water utilities and municipal waste collection businesses.
 The second bucket consists of companies with structural growth in more cyclical industries.
 Examples include industrials businesses providing water treatment equipment to diversified end markets.
 The third bucket consists of companies with underappreciated rate of growth - either because of lower, and therefore under-researched, exposure to the structural growth theme or because they are new business models, new technologies / solutions with significant headroom for growth.
 Examples include recycling solutions.

 Typically, position sizes reflect risk characteristics of the buckets with larger sizes in the first two buckets and smaller in the third one due to the early-stage nature of these businesses.
-While bottom-up opportunities determine overall exposure, we expect the first two buckets to form approximately 80–90% of the portfolio and the third bucket the remaining 10–20%.
+While bottom-up opportunities determine overall exposure, we expect the first two buckets to form approximately 80-90% of the portfolio and the third bucket the remaining 10-20%.
 The size of each bucket also depends on the point in the business cycle.
 The holding period of any stock is also impacted by the speed at which market consensus adjusts and the longevity of market cycles.
-Typically, the holding period for first and third bucket will be 3–5 years and the second 1–3 years.
+Typically, the holding period for the first and third bucket will be 3 to 5 years and the second 1 to 3 years.
 Stocks are exited when the investment thesis has changed materially or proven wrong, when the company fundamentals move from reflecting structural growth to being more cyclical with the maturity of the theme, or the mispricing becomes appreciated by the market.

 The Portfolio Managers continuously review the stock theses and price targets, and adherence to investment guidelines as well as the ESG characteristics of holdings within the fund.
 This includes actively engaging with companies, meeting with management and voting at the relevant company annual general meeting.